Picovoice/tts-latency-benchmark/README.md

 conversations between a user and an assistant.
 We randomly select user questions from these example conversations and use them as input to the LLM.
-The topics of the user queries are diverse and include flight booking, food ordering, hotel booking, movies and music recommendations, restaurant search, or sports.
+The topics of the user queries are diverse and include flight booking, food ordering, hotel booking, movies and music recommendations, restaurant search, and sports.
 The LLM is prompted to answer the questions like a helpful voice assistant to simulate a real-world user - AI agent interactions.
 The responses of the LLM have various lengths, from a few words to a few sentences, to cover a wide range of realistic responses.